TurkuNLP/register-annotation-docs/_register/OP-av.md

 - Often associated with an institutional or commercial site
 - Differs from [Opinion blogs](OP-ob) and other [Opinions](OP-oo) in being directive and suggesting actions for the reader
 - Typical topics include healthcare, finding a job, parenting, training for a sport
-- Please note that horoscopes and betting tips count as advice
 - See Biber & Egbert 2018: 106-107, 113

 <!-- details -->